-As for me, I will stick with organic, preferably locally grown no matter what the Whole Foods rating says, unless the product is obviously hydroponic (this article clues you in on how to tell), in which case I will seek grown in the dirt alternatives, again preferably organic!
+As for me, I will stick with organic, preferably locally grown no matter what the Whole Foods rating says, unless the produce is obviously hydroponic, in which case I will seek grown in the dirt alternatives, again preferably organic!

 Sources and More Information

 Organic Farmers Object to Whole Foods Rating System